 Here are some of the weapons they used:

 One of the main weapons that pre-European Maori used were patu onewa, which were made from basalt, which was a local resource.
 This was a hand weapon that was used to attack the upper body of an enemy by using a thrusting motion.
 These weapons were also used to hit the head as a mortal blow to a fallen enemy.
 You can view the patu onewa in person at the National Army Museum in the New Zealand Wars Gallery.

 The patu parāoa was a pre-European weapon made of whale bone, which again, was a local resource for the Maori.
 This weapon was used as a club, and the warriors would attempt to hit their opponents shoulder in hopes that it will break or dislocate, causing them to drop their weapon.
 At this point, a blow to the head would be unopposed.
 You can view the whalebone patu in the New Zealand Wars Gallery at the National Army Museum.

 The taiaha is another weapon used by the pre-European Maori, and it is the equivalent of the quarter staff.
 This weapon was a “weapon of authority,“ which was used by chiefs in both attacks and defence.
-The taiaha was used to distract an opponent thanks to the tufts of feathers that were placed around the neck of the weapon.
+The taiaha was used to distract an opponent thanks to the tufts of features that were placed around the neck of the weapon.